 Read the comments here.

-APA Urges Vote on The Commuter Parity Act
+APA Urges Action on The Commuter Parity Act

 Read the letter to the Senate here.